darinbl-pritchard45/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and potentially introduce new bugs.
 It's important to focus on writing clear, maintainable code first and only optimize when profiling has identified performance bottlenecks.

+# 2023-12-04
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+Focus on writing clean, maintainable code first and optimize only when necessary.